cisagov/ScubaGear/Testing/Readme.md

 Invoke-Pester -Configuration $Config
 ```
+Copy the above utility script and save it into a file named "RunFunctionalTest.ps1" on your system.
+Save this file in a folder named FunctionalTesting that is at the same level in your directory tree as ScubaGear as shown below.

 The main construct of the RunFunctionalTest.ps1 script is the Pester Test Container.
 For your specific testing, define the Pester Test Container parameters provided in the "Data" definition as below:

 ```
-$TestContainers += New-PesterContainer -Path "Testing/Functional/Products" -Data @{  Variant ="g3"; Thumbprint = "860E4A6E79BEE660E07440444AC9DBA690690B95"; TenantDomain = "MyE5Tenant.onmicrosoft.com"; TenantDisplayName = "MyE5Tenant"; AppId = "dbaaaaaa-1ff0-493f-be3d-03d9babcabcab"; ProductName = "aad"; M365Environment = "commercial" }
+$TestContainers += New-PesterContainer
+  -Path "Testing/Functional/Products" -Data @{  Variant ="g3"; Thumbprint = "860E4A6E79BEE660E07440444AC9DBA690690B95"; TenantDomain = "MyE5Tenant.onmicrosoft.com"; TenantDisplayName = "MyE5Tenant"; AppId = "dbaaaaaa-1ff0-493f-be3d-03d9babcabcab"; ProductName = "aad"; M365Environment = "commercial" }
 ```
 To customize your functional testing, define the values for various parameters in -Data using following parameter definitions and explanations:
 - Thumbprint: this parameter is required to use the functional test orchestrator in service principal mode.
 The value should match the thumbprint of a local client certificate installed on your test machine.
+If there is no Thumbprint parameter value in the execution file, tests will be run in interactive mode.
-- TenantDomain: FQDN of the test tenant, viz.
-MyTenant.onmicrosoft.com
+- TenantDomain: FQDN of the test tenant.
+Modify the TenantDomain value based on test domain (viz.
+MyTenant.onmicrosoft.com).
 - TenantDisplayName: The display name tag of the tenant.
+Modify the TenantDisplayName value to the display name of your target tenant (refer to the Scuba M365 Tenants Metadata.docx file in Slack)
 - AppID: The Application ID of the service principal obtained from the test tenant.
 The AAD application portal will have this unique application id for the functional testing service principal.
 - ProductName: Name of the ScubaGear product that is being tested for functionality.
-Viz. aad, exo, teams etc.
+Modify the ProductName value to the desired product (Viz. aad, exo, teams etc.)
-- M365Environment: The M365Environment variable: commercial, gcc, gcchigh.
+- M365Environment: The M365Environment variable: commercial, gcc, gcchigh - refer to the ScubaGear README for all possible values.
 Ensure that targeted M365 Environment type is correctly matched for the given test tenant.
 - (Optionsal) Variant: For testing the ScubaGear product on a specific variant, provide the variant parameter.
 Ensure that this optional parameter value matches with product's test plans.
 For example AAD product has a g3 tenant specific test plan named as "aad.g3.testplan".
 By providing the "g3" value for the variant, you can run the g3 specific test plan in addition to the default AAD test plan.